 and here.
 The

-first one is about my non-linear models catalog, which is still in
+first one is about a non-linear models catalog, which is still

-development.
-The second is for the ones who are interested in
+under development.
+The second is for the ones interested in

 probability distributions in the unit interval, as it is a catalog